Flamenco/stackeditpro/Active Issues.md

 When a conflict occurs, we now add a *Merge Conflict Report* document to your workspace to indicate what would have been merged and when it happened.
 You can then view the history of your document if you need to fix it.
 The merge report also includes the pre and post merge versions for your convenience.

 In our experience, most situations that require a merge really needed the server version.
-And the default merge operation resulted in a corrupt document.  **We decided that when it is detected that the server and client changed, we will keep the server, and create a report with all 3 versions (client, server, and merge)**.
+And the default merge operation resulted in a corrupt document.  **We decided that when it is detected that the server and client changed, we will keep the server, and create a report with all 3 versions (client, server, and attempted merge)**.

 # Move File Dialog
 The window in not tall enough.
 It should size to full screen.
 Use a filtered choice picker.